AADi2oo6/MySpace/README.md

 # MySpace
-This is my First git repository
+This is my First git repository which contains some basic python project files.
+Auther: ADITYA SHARMA